openconnectivityfoundation/DeviceBuilder/Readme.md

 ## Optimisations:
 - clean descriptions (e.g. make them empty string, so that swagger is still valid)
 - removal of x-examples

+# How it works

+-The oic/res file is read.
+-All resources from core/security resources are ignored.
+-for all remaining resources
+  - the swagger file that belongs to the "rt" is looked up
+  - for all found files with an "rt" that belongs to the device
+    - fix the rt value as definition
+    - fix the href
+    - remove unwanted properties
+    - fix the type
+    - remove unwanted (not needed) text descriptions
+  - merge all files into 1 output file

 # Todo